Your browser is unsupported

 Image of a speaker standing up and addressing the audience.

-Community Engaged Teaching focuses on building capacity at the neighborhood level to address structural violence by repurposing academic knowledge and skills to directly support community-based organizations to lead healing and rebuilding public health movements.
-Two key efforts are Community Course Alignment and Health Justice Speaker’s Bureau.
-Learn more and sign up here.
+The Collaboratory previously housed the Community-Engaged Teaching & Learning (CEnTL) Initiative, which seeks to build capacity at the neighborhood level by repurposing academic knowledge, skills, and resources, to directly support community-based organizations, through our classrooms, in order to lead community healing, address structural violence, and strengthen the local public health infrastructure.
+Two key programs in CEnTL are Community Course Alignment and Health Justice Speakers Bureau.
+Learn more about them here.

 Image of a protesters gathering at the George Floyd memorial site in Minneapolis.

-The Epidemics of Injustice Course is an annual course, free and open to the public, that prepares public health leaders and community members with the tools to bring about social change and address structural determinants of health.
-The course is typically offered in the spring.
-Materials and recordings can be viewed here.
+The Collaboratory previously housed the Epidemics of Injustice Course, which is an annual student-led course that is open to any UIC student for credit or free and open to the public, that prepares public health leaders and community members with the tools to bring about social change and address structural determinants of health.
+Now sponsored by the UIC SPH division of Community Health Sciences, the course is typically offered virtually every spring.

 Image of nonprofit leaders sitting and talking at a convening.